 Next, the Data Fabric is tasked with exposing the data to different data consumers through other enterprise search catalogs.

-What are the differences between Data Meshes and data and Data Fabrics?
+What are the differences between Data Meshes and Data Fabrics?

 As both data paradigms are created to aid data gathering, governance, and distribution, it is easy to notice similarities between them.
 However, the differences are also apparent and should be considered before an organization chooses a paradigm.